carriercomm/mod_logcpu/README.md

 basis.

 mod_logcpu has been tested with Apache 2.2, but it should work on Apache 2.X.
-It's been successfully tested with mpm_event running PHP with suPHP, as well as mpm_prefork running PHP with mod_php.
+It's been successfully tested with mpm_event running PHP with suPHP, but should work with any MPM and any handler assuming the handler is processed either as a child of the Apache child, or within the Apache child itself (e.g. mod_php).

 This should allow accurate process accounting even when mod_php is being used to serve requests.
 It can also augment process accounting by tracking CPU